 This went out today to those who either emotionally or financially sponsor my Clarion West write-a-thon commitment.
 If you want to see the full poem, please send me a message here or through facebook or my email to let me know you want to support me, or you can sponsor my efforts financially through my write-a-thon page

 by donating to Clarion West there.

-If you want too see the rest of the poem, please let me know by following the instructions at the top of this message.
+If you want too see the rest of the poem, please let me know by contacting me or donating following the instructions at the top of this message.